ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 2. Select a global policy from the **Global Request Policy** list (for example, a corporate security policy).
 3. Select a global policy from the **Global Response Policy** list (for example, a corporate governance policy).

-When global policies have been selected by the API administrator, they are then displayed for all APIs on the **Frontend API** > **Outbound** tab when you click **Advanced** (in the read-only **Global request policy** and **Global response policy** fields).
-For example:
+When global policies have been selected by the API administrator, they are then displayed as read-only for all APIs on the **Frontend API** > **Outbound** tab when you click **Advanced**.
+The following image shows the **Outbound** tab for a front-end API previously configured with global request and response policies:

 ![API Manager Global Policy Selected for Front-end API](/Images/docbook/images/api_mgmt/api_mgmt_global_policy_frontend.png)

 ### API transaction analysis in API Gateway Manager

 When a global policy is selected in API Manager, it is also displayed for all API runtime invocations in the API Gateway Manager console in the **Filter Execution Path** on the **Traffic** page.

-The following example shows both global request and response policies:
+The following image shows the global request policy after an API call:

 ![API Manager Global Policy in API Gateway Manager](/Images/docbook/images/api_mgmt/api_mgmt_global_policy_monitor.png)